bennycheung/bennycheung.github.io/_posts/2019-11-15-adventures-in-deep-reinforcement-learning.md

 * Ref: Gema Parreño, Startcraft Pysc2 Deepmind mini games creation <https://github.com/SoyGema/Startcraft_pysc2_minigames/tree/master/docs>

 ### Minigame task description
 Minigames come as controlled environments that might be useful to exploit game features in StarCraft II.
-General purpose learning system for StartCraft 2 can be a daunting task.
+General purpose learning system for StarCraft II can be a daunting task.
 So there is a logical option in splitting this tasks into minitask in order to advance in research.
 Mini-games focus on different elements of StarCraft II Gameplay .

 To investigate elements of the game in isolation, and to provide further fine-grained steps towards playing the full game, Deepmind has built several mini-games.
 These are focused scenarios on small maps that have been constructed with the purpose of testing a subset of actions and/or game mechanics with a clear reward structure.
 Unlike the full game where the reward is just win/lose/tie, the reward structure for mini-games can reward particular behaviours (as defined in a corresponding .SC2Map file).